Axertin/Archipelago-MinaTheHollower/worlds/mina_the_hollower/docs/en_Mina The Hollower.md

 # Mina The Hollower
 ## State of the Implementaion
 The Archipelago Mod and AP World are currently fairly stable.
 As a late alpha, we are primarily looking for help finding logic bugs and reporting any issues with the mod.

+### Known Issues and how to report
 - The mod breaks whenever any game update comes out.
 Wait for a new mod release to play.
+- You must close and reopen the game to connect to a different slot
 - If you find a logic bug or are unsure what is causing the issue, create an issue on the [AP World Issue Tracker](https://github.com/FyreDay/Archipelago-MinaTheHollower/issues).
 - If you know the problem is with the mod itself, create an issue on the [Mod Issue Tracker](https://github.com/Axertin/mth-apclient/issues)